ranja-sarkar/Markov/README.md

 Examples of **stochastic processes** -

 1. Random walk -> It's a discrete time stochastic process.
-A collection of random variables (iid - indepenednt & identically distributed) such that y_i = ±1 with equal probability make up an 1D simple random walk.
+A collection of random variables (iid - independent & identically distributed) such that y_i = ±1 with equal probability (of each variable's occurence) make up an 1D simple random walk.
 Refer: https://github.com/ranja-sarkar/Markov/blob/main/references/BM.ipynb

-2. Markov chain -> It's a stochastic process such that y_(i+1) depends only on y_i and not on the whole set of values y_0, y_1, y_2, ....., y_i which means the effect of the past on the future is summarized only by the present or current state rather than the whole sequence of states or history.
+2. Markov chain -> It's a stochastic process of a sequence of events such that y_(i+1) depends only on y_i and not on the whole set of values y_0, y_1, y_2, ....., y_i which means the effect of the past on the future is summarized only by the present or current state rather than the whole sequence of states or history.

 3. Weiner process or Brownian motion -> It's a continuous time stochastic process.
    Refer: https://github.com/ranja-sarkar/Markov/blob/main/references/BM.ipynb

-**Chapter 8** of my book discusses **Markov chain**.
-It is a mathematical system describing a sequence of events in which the probability of each event depends only on the previous event.
+**Chapter 8** of my book named "A handbook of mathematical models with python" discusses **Markov chain**.

  **“The future depends only upon the present, not upon the past."**